advancedresearch/path_semantics/faq.md

 However, it turns out that the logical foundation that formalizes what should be provable about normal paths, might have surprising relations to remotely associated fields such as Continental Philosophy.

+### Why normal paths?

+For highly technical reasons, it is not sufficient to use syntax sugar for normal paths.
+Normal paths need to be considered mathematical objects on their own, kind of like complex numbers vs real numbers.
+The idea to improve the process theorem proving itself, but this does not change which theorems can be proved.

 ### What is a "path"?

 You can read the formal definition of normal paths [here](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/formal-definition-of-normal-paths.pdf).